the 6 ways horses learn

 By applying pressure at the right moment, trainers can encourage desired responses from their equine companions.

-This training method relies on the principle that when pressure is released, it serves as a reward for the horse, reinforcing the behavior being taught.
+This training method relies on the principle that when pressure is released, it rewards the horse, reinforcing the behavior being taught.

 Fundamental Technique: Applying Pressure at the Right Moment